 “But this is the modern age” you may be shouting.
 Is there truly a need for such antiquated customs today?
 In a word, Yes.
 In short, this is a break-down of simple polite courtesy.

 Not to mention that the teacher can also be under scrutiny.
-Do they intentionally belittle the students?
+Are they intentionally belittling the students?
 Do they hide knowledge under the veil of mysticism?
-Do they care about the students’ progress?
+How much do they care about the students’ progress?
 Do they intentionally cause harm?
 You get the idea; Wu De can often be a two-way street.

 Implementing Martial Virtue